ymasory/scalaz-talk-ccad/main/main.md

 - ... you want more than one equality notion?
 - ... you want your domain objects "light" and free of behavior?
 - ... you want method implementations to be fully known at compile time?
+- ... you want to leave the interface "open" so you can add new implementations later without re-jiggering a type hierarchy

 !SLIDE
 # Ad-hoc polymorphism using typeclasses